meschedl/Unckless_Lab_Resources/Plasmidsaurus/BACs/BAC_map_consensus.md

-## Confirming BAC Sequences from Plasmidsaurus
+## Confirming BAC Sequences from Plasmidsaurus by Mapping the Consensus Sequence to the BAC "Genomes"

 - Make new directories in Linux for Plasmidsaurus and BACs
 - Copy in data from Plasmidsaurus to Linux machine